SFU-Archives/atom-guidelines-processing-resources/archival-description/dates-of-creation-area.md

 Values are governed by AtoM taxonomy (`Event types`), but used differently at different levels.

-Aggregate levels (fonds, series, files):
+Aggregate levels (`fonds`, `series`, `files`):
 - `Creation` (dates documents were accumulated by the fonds creator).
 - `Collection` (dates documents were collected by the collector).
 - `Custody` (dates materials were in the custody of the custodian).
 - `Document dates` (dates of the actual documents – use only if different than `Creation` dates).

-At the item level:
+At the `item` level:
 - Select any of the entries in `Event types` taxonomy.

 Note that there is a large volume of item-level legacy data for the Archives:
-- Item-level data relating to production credits for films were handled as events during AIS migration.
+- Item level data relating to production credits for films were handled as events during AIS migration.

 ## Place
 | Fonds 	| Series 	| Files 	| Items 	|